 - Stabilize melatonin production (the sleep hormone) because they regulate your endocrine system

-Summary: Massage chairs reduce your stress and increase your relaxation after a few weeks of use.
+Summary: Reduce your stress and increase your relaxation after a few weeks of use.
 The result is you’ll fall asleep faster and have fewer waking episodes during your sleep.

-SUMMARY: Massage chairs are good for your health according to many studies.
+SUMMARY: They are good for your health according to many studies.
 Get a massage chair if you want to feel more relaxed, reduce your pain, and decrease the risk of illness.

 Do Massage Chairs Have Medical Benefits?

 Yes, massage chairs have medical benefits.
-All the health benefits of massage chairs mentioned above affect your health positively.
+All the health benefits of the models mentioned above affect your health positively.
 Most of them are proven through research, while other benefits are proven through the experiences of people like you.